justinjiajia/bigdata_lab/spark_configuration_EMR.md

 - Write to both /etc/spark/conf/spark-defaults.conf and /usr/lib/spark/conf/spark-defaults.conf

-  The original entry is removed.
-A new entry is added to the end of the file
+  The original entries are removed.
+2 new entries are added to the end of the file
   ```
+  spark.emr.default.executor.cores   2
   spark.executor.cores        2
   ```